 Lenovo Laptop Running Slow or Freezing?
 Here's Why and How to Speed it Up

 Remember the feeling of a brand new Lenovo laptop?
 A laptop without slowdowns or frozen issues.
 Everything was just perfect!
 It's funny how everyone always thinks the same thing when they have a new PC at hand:

 Okay, this time I won't play any games on it.
 I'll keep it clean and won’t install anything that's likely to lag its performance!

-Over time, things change.
-You notice your Lenovo starts to act up after updating to Windows 10: taking longer to boot, freezing randomly, etc. And you can’t help but screaming out: why is my Lenovo so slow?
+Over time, things start to change.
+You notice your Lenovo begins to act up after updating to Windows 10: taking longer to boot, freezing randomly, etc. And you can’t help but screaming out: why is my Lenovo so slow?

 If that happen to you, and you want to fix the issues seriously, then you should take a look at this guide:

-Top 5 reasons why a Lenovo computer may slow down and how to speed it up.
+Top 5 reasons why a Lenovo computer may run slowly and what you can do to speed it up.

-There are obviously more causes out there, but I’ll just list the main culprits based on my personal experience using two Lenovos over the past ten years.
+There are obviously more causes out there, but I'll just list the main culprits based on my personal experience using two Lenovo PCs over the past ten years.

 1. You have too many programs running at once (especially on startup)

-A computer's brain (processor, memory, etc) is like human's as well.
+The brain of a computer (CPU, memory, etc.) is like that of a human.
 Handling multiple things at once will make you inefficient — that's why I don't believe in multitasking!
-The symptoms of have loads of applications running simultaneously on a Lenovo laptop include:
+The symptoms of having loads of applications running simultaneously on a Lenovo laptop include: